redis/redis-doc/topics/sentinel.md

 ---

 The current version of Sentinel is called **Sentinel 2**.
-It is a rewrite of the initial Sentinel implementation using stronger and simpler to predict algorithms (that are explained in this documentation).
+It is a rewrite of the initial Sentinel implementation using stronger and simpler-to-predict algorithms (that are explained in this documentation).

 A stable release of Redis Sentinel is shipped since Redis 2.8.